Current as of September 2023 | Download print version (in PDF)

 This Country Note principally focuses on national all-India legislation governing not-for-profit organizations (NPOs) in India.
 Readers should be aware that state laws and regulations, often adapted from the national laws, are also important to this framework.
 Moreover, the Charity Commissions and Registrars are state entities, not national ones.
 Thus, the regulation of NPOs varies from state to state.
 Detailed discussion of the state laws is beyond the scope of this Note.

-Readers should consult the relevant provisions of the new Indian Companies Act (2013), which came fully into force on April 1, 2014 and expanded the allowable purposes for Section 8 (previously Section 25) companies.
-See Indian Companies Act (2013) Section 8.
+Readers should consult Section 8 of the Indian Companies Act (2013), which expands the allowable purposes for Section 8 (previously Section 25) companies.

 The Companies Act does not state specifically that funds and property of the company may not be distributed among the members upon dissolution.
 During incorporation, however, the Registrar generally insists on the inclusion of such a clause in the company’s memorandum and articles of association.